What Is the Employee Life Cycle? Your Overview

 In this article, the employee life cycle allows HR leaders to help employees realise their full potential.
 On the flip side, being aware of the cycle also helps companies be aware of and manage, staff turnover risk.

-What are the stages of the employee life cycle model?
+The 6 stages of the employee life cycle model

 As mentioned above, there are six key stages that exist in the employee life cycle model.
 But there are also some additional stages worth noting.
 Let's take a look at the full picture:

-Your relationship with an employee doesn’t start the moment they arrive at the office.
-It doesn’t even start when they sign an employment contract or apply for a job.
-It starts the very second they are first exposed to your employer brand.
+An employee's relationship with their organisation hardly starts when they step in on their first day.
+It doesn’t even start when they sign an employment contract or apply for the role.
+It starts the very second they come in contact with your employer brand.

-That’s why great HR leaders know that instilling the right corporate culture is critical.
-If you use the cultural web model, for instance, it’s possible to see how organisational structures, systems, rules, stories and symbols influence the way employees then interact with each other.
+For your employer brand to thrive, instilling the right corporate culture is key.
+By using the cultural web model, for instance, it’s possible to see how organisational structures, systems, rules, stories and symbols have an influence on employees.

-The next step is to showcase this culture to the rest of the world!
+Building on that, the next step is to showcase your culture!
 Prospective employees will have chosen you for many reasons: including salary, job title and job fit.
 But they will also have chosen to apply because your brand (and purpose) resonates uniquely with them.

 Endorsements from current or former staff members are priceless.
 That’s why GlassDoor is so popular.
 But savvy future employees will also check out your equality and diversity policies, approach to mental health at work, policies on maternity leave and factors you’re your attitudes to overtime, sick pay, unpaid leave and even work-life balance (if you make this information available publicly).